French

 HTBA

-FREN 8120b / MDVL 6112b, The Old French Fable and Fabliaux R Howard Bloch
+FREN 8120b / MDVL 6112b, The Old French Fable and Fabliaux Ralph Bloch

 A study of Marie de France’s 103 animal tales and some of the anonymous “Ysopets” as well as of the 170 comic verse tales whose veins of satire, parody, comedy of language, situation, character, and farce are at the root of the European comic tradition.
 We read the fables and the fabliaux against the background of twelfth- and thirteenth-century social, religious, and literary culture.
 Fables to be read in the bilingual (Old French and English) edition of Harriet Speigel and fabliaux in the recently published bilingual edition, with translations by Ned Dubin.
 Conducted in English.